Check our COVID-19 Guide for updates on Library services and resources.

 In addition to email, mail, and in-person options, instructors will now have the additional option of receiving completed tests/exams directly through Access+ using the Instructor Wizard.

-Accommodation letters, (formerly known as a Letter of Introduction or LOIs) summarizes recommendations for reducing/eliminating barriers in the classroom environment.
-The provision of academic accommodations involves a collaborative process and is a shared responsibility among all stakeholders – students, faculty, Testing Services, and Disability Resources.
+Accommodation letters (formerly known as a Letter of Introduction or LOIs) summarize recommendations for reducing or eliminating barriers in the classroom environment.
+The provision of academic accommodations involves a collaborative process and is a shared responsibility among all stakeholders: students, faculty, Testing Services, and Disability Resources.
 We prepare an Accommodation letter after consultation with the student regarding the barriers experienced in the classroom or college environment.

 Please do not deny an identified accommodation directly to the student.

 Accommodation plans are reviewed annually, at a minimum, to ensure that they continue to be effective in mitigating identified barriers to full participation.